The Gunny Sack

 3. Would other kinds of jelly work instead of grape?
 Yes, I think they would be good with apple, apricot, pineapple, peach, or orange jelly.

-5. Can leftover ribs be frozen?
+4. Can I freeze the leftover ribs?
 Store leftover ribs in an airtight container in the fridge for 3-4 days or in the freezer for 3-4 months.

 Slow Cooker Grape Jelly Ribs Recipe